 - Documentation provided that shows student is a dependent for tax purposes

 The university may also inform parents of a student under the age of 21, if the student has violated any policies regarding the use/possession of alcohol or a controlled substance.
 More information regarding this policy can be found in the university's alcohol policy found in the Student Handbook.

 The right to file a complaint with the U.S. Department of Education concerning alleged failures by the University to comply with the requirements of FERPA.
 The name and address of the Office that administers FERPA is:

 Family Policy Compliance Office

 Washington, DC 20202-5901

 Under the provisions of the Family Educational Rights and Privacy Act of 1974, as Amended, you have the right to withhold the disclosure of "directory information".
 "Directory information" is described as name, address, telephone number, email address, dates of attendance, class, previous institutions attended, major field of study, awards, honors (including Dean's List), degree(s) conferred (including dates), residential status, past and present participation in officially recognized sports and activities, physical factors (height and weight of athletes), and date and place of birth.

 "Directory information" may be released at the discretion of the institution.
 However, students who do not wish to have such information released may prevent such release by completing and signing a Request to Prevent Disclosure of Directory Information (PDF).
-Students wishing to deny access to their records must complete this form and return it to the Registrar's office by September 15 for semester students or prior to the first class for Graduate students.
+Students wishing to deny access to their records must complete this form and return it to the Registrar's office by September 15 for semester students or prior to the end of the first class for Online and Graduate Students.